KRCB (TV): Repack and transmitter move to San Francisco

 KRCB agreed to move frequencies to the very high frequency (VHF) band in the 2016 United States wireless spectrum auction for $72 million on February 10, 2017.
 The proceeds were used to start an endowment and upgrade the Rohnert Park studios.
 On September 7, 2017, KRCB announced that it would acquire KCSM-TV in San Mateo from the San Mateo County Community College District for $12 million, using some of the money earned in the auction; the acquisition allowed KRCB to expand its reach into the Bay Area, as KCSM-TV's transmitter is located at the Sutro Tower in San Francisco.
 KRCB relaunched KCSM-TV as KPJK on July 31, 2018; the station was named in honor of John Kramer, who had died in 2014.
 Concurrently with the launch of KPJK, the stations came under the Northern California Public Media banner.
 After the auction, Northern California Public Media's annual budget swelled from $2.8 million to $4.1 million.

 One result of the change to VHF channel 5 was that, to remain on Sonoma Mountain, the tower would have to be replaced; it was at capacity with existing uses.
 Sonoma County told RCBC that it would have to pay the full cost of a new tower and was considering evicting it from the site.
 As a result, in December 2018, the station applied to the FCC to relocate its transmitter to Sutro Tower, whose operator had approached the station and suggested it relocate to co-site KRCB with KPJK.
 The frequency change took place on April 29, 2020.

 In 2019, Nancy Dobbs retired after having run KRCB for its entire 35-year history.
 She was replaced by Northern California Public Media content manager Darren LaShelle.
+In 2025, the organization moved to new studios in Rohnert Park, which feature wood walls made from salvaged high school bleachers.
+That year, the organization lost 10% of its revenue from the defunding of the Corporation for Public Broadcasting.

 Local programming

 KRCB airs local programs about the North Bay as well as environmental issues in the Bay Area with series such as Bay Area Bountiful.
-Series such as Fly Brother and Common Ground with Jane Whitney are packaged for national distribution.
+The 10-episode documentary series Climate California, which KRCB aired between 2024 and 2025, is set to debut nationally on PBS in 2026.